 Yes, we do have camps which are wheel chair accessible.
 However, it is important to note that all of our camps visit local parks and will be going on outings so the child using the wheelchair, or device to assist with mobility, should be somewhat independent when using their wheel chair.
 The YMCA also requires that an Equipment Responsibility Waiver be signed on the first day of camp.

-Under normal camp circumstances this is usually possible.
-However, given that we are currently operating camp in a pandemic context, we do not advise that families bring an external resource into camp.
-Only in exceptional circumstances, supported by a health professional, do we advise families to inquire about private companions and visiting therapists.
+This is usually possible.
+However, given that we are currently operating camp in a pandemic context, we do not encourage families to bring an external resource into camp.
+Only under particular circumstances with clear reasoning, do we advise families to inquire about private companions and visiting therapists.

 Please note that in addition to the typical requirements below, an external professional would also be required to follow and respect all COVID-19 camp procedures.

 Provided we have been made aware ahead of time, ideally a minimum of two weeks before, both options are possible.
 However, depending on the nature of the adult’s presence at camp, the process may vary.
 Please see the possibilities below: